iDEALabAcademy/HeatMapLBPNET/README.md

 Heatmap version is only meant to run on cropped inputs so you will not find `train_original_model.py` inside HeatmapGuidedLBPNet/.

+You can find LBPNet blocks and RP fusion implementation inside lbpnet/.

 ### Configuration

 Both training scripts contain configuration parameters that can be adjusted as needed.
 You can modify: